 The Bachelor of Teaching (Secondary)/Bachelor of Mathematics program is offered as a 4 year full time program or part-time equivalent.
 The program requires the successful completion of 320 units that are normally offered as 40 units per semester for eight semesters.

 - Mathematics/Statistics Directed Courses (60 units) consisting of:

 - Directed Courses at 2000 level (a minimum of 20 and maximum of 30 units)

 - Directed Courses at 3000 level (a minimum of 20 and maximum of 40 units)

 (MATH/STAT Courses must total 120 units inclusive of CORE courses)

 A maximum of 120 units at 1000 level may be counted towards your degree.
 There is no maximum number of units for studies at 2000, 3000 or 4000 level.
 Therefore it is important to choose your electives carefully to ensure you enrol in no more than 120 units at 1000 level.

-NOTE: To meet the NSW Institute of Teachers requirements for accreditation as a secondary mathematics teacher, at least 10 units of the 2000 or 3000 level MATH/STAT Directed Courses must be chosen from MATH coded courses.
+NOTE: To meet the Board of Studies, Teaching and Educational Standards requirements for accreditation as a secondary mathematics teacher, at least 10 units of the 2000 or 3000 level MATH/STAT Directed Courses must be chosen from MATH coded courses.